Morpheuslabs-io/ico-as-service-new/README.md

-## ICO as service - ICO Wizard
+# ICO as service - ICO Wizard

-Morpheus Labs provides ICO as service - ICO Wizard utility to automaticaly generate and deploy ERC20 based token smart contracts to Ethereum testnet or mainnet for ICO purpose based on parameters specified through ICO wazard.
+Morpheus Labs provides ICO as service - ICO Wizard utility to automaticaly generate and deploy ERC20 based token smart contracts to Ethereum testnet or mainnet for ICO purpose based on parameters specified through ICO wizard.

 ## System description

-The system has 4 components:

-- `Cron job`: running in background and periodically pre-deploy the set of contracts.
-Each of the predeployed contracts will also be published to EtherScan.
-- `Sqlite db`: used to store the predeployed contracts.
-Physical file `sqlite.db` is stored in folder `database`
-- `Express-based server`: provide rest APIs for handling of the ICO-wizard requests
-- `ICO-wizard handler`: perform the parameter setting for the pre-deployed contracts based on the provided ICO data extracted from the request.

-**Notice**
-Error-handling and retry-mechanism are applied for the contract predeployment and setting to ensure that if something is broken inbetween, it will be retried and the breaking won't break the entire lengthy process.

-## Setting
+#### Configuration

 2 setting files `mainnet.json` and `testnet.json` reside in folder `setting` can be used to configure needed params for interacting with testnet rinkeby or mainnet.